SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

         <div class="col-lg-6 col-md-6 nopadding" style="color: #EFEFEF;">
             <div class="boxtext">
                 <h2> To the Moon </h2><br><br>
-                To the Moon is an adventure game developed and published by Freebird Games.
-It was originally released for Microsoft Windows in November 2011, with ports later being released for Mac OS X, Linux, Android, iOS and Nintendo Switch.
-The story follows two doctors who offer to fulfill a dying man's last wish using artificial memories.
-The game features relatively few gameplay mechanics, with the player controlling the two doctors, exploring the narrative and solving puzzles as they try to reconstruct the dying man's memories in order to fulfill his wish.
+                To the Moon presents two doctors exploring an old man’s memories to alter them, so that he can die with his dying wish completed in his memories.
             </div>
         </div>